 Determining Financial Aid Eligibility and Award Amounts

 Several data points are considered when determining how much financial aid you may be eligible for.
 Financial aid formulas factor in the cost of living in your hometown, how close your parents are to retirement, how many people are in your family, how many siblings attend college, the assets that you have available to your family and dozens of other pieces of information to determine how much your family can contribute.
 Income is just one part of your financial aid application.
 For the best idea of what your financial aid award may look like, we encourage you to complete our financial aid estimate form.
 The chart below illustrates the average financial aid award by a family's income range.

 Those families who fall within higher income ranges in the above chart, who qualify to receive aid, are likely to have more than one student enrolled in college.

-- 49% of first-year students received need-based financial aid
+- 76% of financial aid applicants received need-based financial aid

 - $37,691 - average financial aid package

 - 2% of first-year students received the Carnegie Scholarship